Introduction#

 There are several key inputs and outputs to consider:

-The reset pin is set to 1 to start the program.
+pin is set to 1

-Behavioural Specifications
+Behavioural Specifications#

 The CPU uses the decoder outputs to follow the documented behavioural specifications: